210119-java-enterprise/SupremeSQL/README.md

 ![Alt text](src/main/resources/LogImage.png "Title")

 ### Session
-To setup the Session and use the SQL methods, you need to do the following:
+To setup a Session and use the SQL methods, you need to do the following:

 1) Create a SessionManager Object
 2) Add Classes to SessionManager